mauricioabreu/sre-hands-on/README.md

 # SRE Hands On

-App created to demonstrate in practice some concepts of Site Reliability Engineering.
+This tutorials is a hands on to [Site Reliability Engineering](https://en.wikipedia.org/wiki/Site_reliability_engineering).

 ## Running